 3. Once the garlic starts to bubble, turn off the heat, and let cool.
 Once cooled, lightly brush the infused oil all over the chicken, including under the skin and inside the cavity.

 4. Thoroughly season the chicken inside and out with salt and pepper, garlic salt, and rosemary garlic blend, including under the skin and inside the cavity.

 5. Stuff the lemon half, scallions, and fresh thyme sprigs inside the cavity that has been rubbed with the infused oil.

 6. Season the vegetables with oil and garlic salt, and place them on a roasting pan.
-Place the chicken on a roasting rack over the vegetables, and roast in the oven for 40-50 minutes, flipping when necessary.
+Place the chicken on a roasting rack over the vegetables, breast-side up, and roast in the oven for 40-50 minutes, flipping when necessary.
 The chicken should be golden brown, the juices should run clear, and the internal temperature should read 160 degrees F.

 7. Remove from oven, and let cool.
 Remove the lemon half, scallions, and fresh thyme sprigs from the cavity of the bird, and let rest.